-This research is a diagnostic test study, and there is no specific treatment on the sample.
-The sample was observed cross-sectionally.
-Research and data collection was conducted in the Medical Records of Mitra Keluarga Hospital.
-East Bekasi, Indonesia and the study was conducted from October to December 2016.
-This study was conducted on adult SIRS and sepsis patients who met the criteria for sample acceptance and were treated in the ICU and inpatients at Mitra Keluarga Hospital, East Bekasi.
 The number of sepsis patients and SIRS suspects at Mitra Keluarga Hospital, East Bekasi, in 2014 was 54 people.
 The sample in this study was medical record data for SIRS and sepsis patients.
 The data needed are vital signs (pulse, temperature, respiratory rate), culture, and laboratory (leukocytes and PCT).
 Data recorded in medical records were taken from the blood of patients suspected of SIRS or sepsis, which were intended for complete blood count and PCT.
 Blood, sputum, pus, and urine are used for culture examination.
-In this study, there were 54 samples with the following details; 37 data met the study criteria (inclusion data), 17 data did not meet the requirements (exclusion data), and nine data were negative (non-septic patients with low PCT levels).
-The sampling technique used in this study was the total sampling sampling technique or all cases in the ICU and inpatient at Mitra Keluarga Hospital, East Bekasi in October -December 2016 taken directly as the sample of the study.
-Researchers came to the medical records section of Mitra Keluarda Hospital.
-East Bekasi, to collect patient data through a permit given by the medical faculty of the Christian University of Indonesia.
-Researchers looked at data on SIRS patients or suspected sepsis in medical records treated in the intensive care unit (ICU) and inpatients.
-The data collected were processed through the stages of editing, coding, data entry, and cleaning.
-The diagnostic value of the PCT test on culture as the gold standard was determined by the sensitivity and specificity parameters of the PCT test in patients with sepsis which can be determined in table 2 x 2.
-In this study, the researchers used the receiver operating characteristic (ROC) curve found in the IBM SPSS Statistic 23 application to determine the cut-off point of the test.
+In this study, there were 54 samples with the following details; 37 data met the study criteria (inclusion data), 17 data did not meet the requirements (exclusion data), and nine harmful control data (non-septic patients with low PCT levels).
+Calculation of the sample size in this study using the total sampling method or all cases in the ICU and in-patient at Mitra Keluarga Hospital, East Bekasi in October - December 2016.
+Researchers came to the medical records section of Mitra Keluarga Hospital, East Bekasi, to collect patient data through a permit given by the medical faculty of the Christian University of Indonesia.
+Researchers looked at data on SIRS patients or suspected sepsis in medical records treated in the intensive care unit (ICU) and in-patients.
+The data that has been collected will be processed through the stages of editing, coding, data entry, and cleaning.
+The diagnostic value of the PCT test on culture as the gold standard is determined by the sensitivity and specificity parameters of the PCT test in patients with sepsis which can be determined in table 2 x 2.
+In this study, the researchers used the ROC curve found in the IBM SPSS Statistic 23 application to determine the cut-off point of the test.
 Diagnostics in the form of graphs that describe the level of sensitivity and specificity.